aroberge/avantpy/README.md

 ## What is AvantPy

-:warning: The following describes what the final version of AvantPy should look like; currently, much remains to be implemented.

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concepts in a given human language.
   - Each dialect consists of a translations of most Python keywords in a given human language, supplemented by a few additional constructs intended to make some programming concepts easier to learn.
   - The current version includes three dialects: English, French and Spanish.